Faculty Spotlight – Director Suzanne Lynch, MS in Economic Crime Management

 Sue Lynch, Professor of Practice and Director of the MS in Economic Crime Management program, describes the broad industry experience of faculty, the innovative program structure and the curriculum.

 If you would like more information about the online MS in Economic Crime Management program, request more information or call us at (315) 732-2640 or toll-free at (866) 295-3106.
-An admissions representative will answer any questions you might have about why Utica College is the right choice for your education.
+An admissions representative will answer any questions you might have about why Utica University is the right choice for your education.